 - To report an incident occurring during regular business hours from one of the Coffeyville, KS campus facilities, call the switchboard (extension 7108).
-If calling from an outside line, dial 620-251-7700 and push 1 for the main campus and 0 for the switchboard. - For emergencies after hours contact the Residence Hall Security Services or Student Life Managers by calling extension 620-252-7395.
+If calling from an outside line, dial 620-251-7700 and push 1 for the main campus and 0 for the switchboard. - For emergencies after hours contact the Residence Hall Security Services or Student Life Managers by calling 620-252-7395.
 To call police in case of an emergency, please dial 911.
-(Coffeyville campus college extensions require dialing 9 then 911).
-Keep in mind that the individual making the call from a cell phone will need to provide the address where the incident has occurred. - Students, employees, and visitors can also make reports to Campus Security or to one of the campus security authorities identified above.
+(Coffeyville campus college extensions require dialing 9 then 911). - Students, employees, and visitors can also make reports to Campus Security or to one of the campus security authorities identified above.
 The Campus Security Station is located in Powell Hall and is staffed a majority of the year, but not in the last few weeks of May after graduation and not at all in July.
-During the times of year when the Campus Security Station is staffed, a security officer can be reached at 620-252-7395. - Anonymous incident reports can also be made through the "Report a Concern/Incident" link on the left side of the Coffeyville.edu homepage.
+During the times of the year when the Campus Security Station is staffed, a security officer can be reached at 620-252-7395. - Anonymous incident reports can also be made through the "Report a Concern/Incident" link on the left side of the Coffeyville.edu homepage.